mhystc101/Den-of-Epherial-Games/README.md

 Features
 ------------------
-bank which stores csv file locally, which saves a dict which stores name and credits and gives the user the corresponding credit accoring to set name. blackjack dice 3 sided and 6 sided
+bank that stores csv file locally which saves a dict which stores name and credits and gives the user the corresponding credit accoring to set name. blackjack dice 3 sided and 6 sided
 Crash with custom algorithm (randomized crash point ----> exponenital growth with numpy to said crash point -----> displayed growth with sys -------> function to stop growth with threading) the goal of the game is to stop before the rocket crashes.